Content []

 Day 17: Cao Bang - Ban Gioc waterfall - Nguom Ngao cave - Cao Bang

-We started the day by visiting Ban Gioc waterfall, the most impressive waterfall in the region, located at the border with China.
+In the 17th day of our Vietnam family holiday packages, we started the day by visiting Ban Gioc waterfall, the most impressive waterfall in the region, located at the border with China.
 The waterfall, which stretches across multiple levels, poured its water with a powerful roar, surrounded by lush green mountains.
 The landscape, spectacular in every way, offered a breathtaking sight, a true harmony of nature.

 Magnificent Ban Gioc waterfall in Cao Bang, Vietnam